 Introduction

 Several microorganisms have been identified as contaminants in plant tissue culture, in particular fungi, yeast and bacteria.
 Bacterial contamination is most common (Leifert et al. 1991).
 With respect to their topographical localization, contaminants may inhabit the surface of the tissue (epiphytic) or live within the tissue (endophytic).
 The former are for the greater part removed by adequate surface-sterilization but for the latter there is no easy treatment.
 The main obstacle in controling internal contaminants is that within the tissue, antibiotics etc. added via the medium do not reach a concentration sufficiently high to be effective.
-This is caused by general difficulties in uptake and transport of medium ingredients in tissue-cultured plants (De Klerk 2010; De Klerk and Askari 2012).
+This is caused by general difficulties in uptake and transport of medium ingredients in tissue-cultured plants (De Klerk 2010).
 In spite of this, many researchers and companies add antibiotics to the nutrient medium.
 When the antibiotics are omitted after a number of subcultures, the contaminants always “return”.
 Addition of antibiotics is, however, helpful because they prevent overgrowing of the nutrient medium.
 Endophytic microorganisms may be beneficial to some extent (Hallmann et al. 1997) but they may also be inhibitory (for example, Pirttilä et al. 2008).

 At the time of collecting explants, contaminants are present at the surface of the tissue and within the tissue.
 Apart from improper handling by operators, for example, carelessness or inadequate flaming (Kunneman and Faaij-Groenen 1988), there are during the initiation procedure two possible ways of infection that are as yet not or only little recognized.